Home / U.S. State Travel Guides / U.S. Vacations / U.S. National Parks / U.S. State Highpoints / U.S. Road Trip Planning

 For detailed information on all known rail trails in Arizona, visit the Rails-to-Trails Conservancy website.

-BEST AMUSEMENT PARKS / THEME PARKS IN ARIZONA
+BEST AMUSEMENT PARKS IN ARIZONA

 There are only a few amusement parks in Arizona (probably because it's too hot there in summer).
-These parks are generally small and other than the new Mattel Adventure Park, I personally don't think any of them are nationally significant.
+These amusement parks are generally small and other than the new Mattel Adventure Park, I personally don't think any of them are nationally significant.

-Mattel Adventure Park, Glendale - expected to open in 2023!; 20 minutes northwest of Phoenix
+✮ Mattel Adventure Park, Glendale - expected to open in 2024!; 20 minutes northwest of Phoenix

 Arizona has some of the finest museums in the United States.
 In fact, I would say there are only a handful of states that offer a better assortment of museums than Arizona.
 The best museums in Arizona include: